All Episodes

 The data summary allows the RNC to determine which states are meeting goals and which states are falling behind.

-Now the RNC declined to share the most recent report with the hotline.
+Now, the RNC declined to share the most recent report with the hotline.

-It was issued Monday of this week, but two independent sources who saw it, or actually saw last week's report, professed to be surprised.
+But two independent sources who saw it, or actually saw last week's report, profess to be surprised.

-So the primary emphasis that Melman and Rove place on midterm elections or elections period getting out the vote, the Republicans are working harder than ever, and they are making new or breaking records in terms of the numbers of voters that are personally being contacted in important districts, precincts around the country.
+So the primary emphasis that Melman and Rove place on midterm elections or elections period, getting out the vote, the Republicans are working harder than ever, and they are making new or breaking records in terms of the numbers of voters that are personally being contacted in important districts, precincts around the country.

 In a month, the party completed more than a million phone calls and door contacts combined.

-Bigger states are putting up big numbers, even Ohio, which lagged behind its targets all summer has caught up.
+Even Ohio, which lagged behind its targets all summer, has caught up.

-The RNC particularly pleased with their progress in New Jersey, where they've rapidly set up a more aggressive version of their 72-hour program in light of the state's more competitive Senate race.
+The RNC is particularly pleased with their progress in New Jersey, where they've rapidly set up a more aggressive version of their 72-hour program in light of the state's more competitive Senate race.

 The spreadsheets show that Republican volunteers are working hard.